-Each Friday morning at 9:00 a.m.to 10:30 a.m. pre-schoolers and their carers are invited to join us for a fun morning of activities run by our Visual Arts teacher.
-This is a free activity open to all members of the community.
+Each Friday morning at 9:00 a.m.to 10:30 a.m. pre-schoolers and their carers are invited to join us for a fun morning of activities run by some of our community members.
+This is a free activity, open to everyone.

 Newlands Primary School welcomes the involvement and active participation of all parents/friends in the life of the child during their primary school years.

 You can (and are welcome to) become involved by:

 - Being nominated/elected to School Council

 - Becoming active in the Parents’ and Friends Association/Fundraising Committee

 - Helping in the classroom or in a particular program or project

 The library volunteers are committed to supporting teachers and students by maintaining the library, cataloguing, repairing and covering books and curating the collection with guidance from staff.
 We also organise fundraising activities to help maintain and build the collection in line with curriculum objectives.